-Pigeons are a familiar sight in urban and suburban areas, known for their large size, small heads, and short legs.
-They typically have gray-blue feathers with iridescent colors around their necks and chests.
-Most pigeons also have two dark bands on their wings and a band crossing their tail feathers.
+Pigeons are large birds with small heads and short legs.
+They are typically gray-blue in color and have iridescent feathers around their necks and chests.
+Most pigeons have two dark bands on their wings and another band across their tail feathers.
+Pigeons are often mistaken for mourning doves, which are smaller and have long, pointed tails.
+Pigeons are a common sight in urban and suburban areas.

 Pigeon Anatomy